voudeonibus/vdb-ios/README.md

 > Well, this is just an alias to real project name, the app will display **Vou de ônibus** anyway, so I decided to name this project a little bit different.

+- I want to contribute with this project, how can I do that?

+> First of all, thank you so much for your interest in help us!
+We invite you to read our [contributing guide](/CONTRIBUTING.md) for more information in how can you contributing to Vou de ônibus iOS. :)

 ---

 [MIT License](/LICENSE)